egem/LibraryManagement/README.md

     $ npm run test

 This will run the unit tests and display the results in the terminal.
-Due to limited time, only some of the unit tests have been written.
+Due to time constraints, only some unit tests have been written.